ramonberrios/GAcareers/README.md

 Career Classes run each Friday from 10am - 11:30am for the first 10 weeks.
 Then week 11-12 (after graduation) on Fridays from 10am - 3pm.

-### Prerequisites
+### Prep Work
 Before we can begin we need to make sure we have some basics set up.
+This should be completed prior to the first class
 * Create <a href="https://github.com/">Github Account</a>
-*
+* Create <a href="https://www.linkedin.com">LinkedIn Account</a>

 ### Activities